pirixtech/home-gatsby/src/content/index.md

 # Pirix Technologies

-We at Pirix Technologies strive to provide first class services, including native cloud application develpoment, website design and consulting, and digital transformation consulting.
+We at Pirix Technologies strive to provide first-class services, including native cloud application development, website design and consulting, and digital transformation consulting.

 <!-- embed the video to show looping globe -->
 <!-- ![](/videos/globe.mp4) -->